zstenger93/push_swap/README.md

 until it's bigger than five I get my `MID` which will be the pivot number so not exactly mid. when the element of the list is equal of the `length / 3` or `length / 5` depending on the length of the list.
+> - Here I have a check if the list we are looking in is smaller than 11 we change to back 1/5 when I do the rest with 1/3 otherwise it messes up the last 6 rotation for some reason and the 5th and 6th number is switched \_O_/ -(wtf)

 > - After I've found the pivot number, I take it in a while statement, until `pivot && length > 5`
 > - I sort the list to stack `B`. if it's smaller than the pivot `PB` else `RA`/
 > - When we are out of smaller numbers than pivot && there are more than 5 element left on the list,